 DNN SCIM User Provisioning and Sync

-real-time.
-SCIM is an open standard that allows for the automation of user
+DNN seamlessly.
+SCIM is an open standard that allows for the automation of

-provisioning.
-User provisioning and sync is the process of creating, reading,
+user provisioning.
+User provisioning and sync is the process of creating,

-and updating a user's account information and access policies for multiple
+reading, and updating a user's account information and access policies for

-applications and systems simultaneously.
-Users are given the adequate amount
+multiple applications and systems simultaneously.
+Users are given the adequate

 organization.
 User provisioning maintains security and compliance standards